root cause analysis

 1. Define the problem

-Clearly identify what you see as problematic events and list out the specific symptoms of the issues.
+Clearly identify problematic events and list out the specific symptoms of the issues.
 The first step in the root cause analysis process is understanding the problem or problems your organization faces.

 2. Collect data

 How long have these issues been going on?
 What are the signs of proof of these problems or issues?
-What type of impact has the issued caused?
-Are the impacts measurable, i.e. loss of time, productivity, inventory, etc.?
+What type of impact has the issue caused?
+Are the impacts measurable, e.g. loss of time, productivity, inventory, etc.?

 Go directly to the source to collect the most accurate data.
 Involve everyone who has been impacted by the issue in the data collection phase to gain as much insight as possible.